cwlls/pixe/README.md

 In its most basic invocation: `pixe <directory with files>` `pixe` will copy all JPG files from a source directory into a new set of subdirectories based on capture date.
 These files will also be renamed based on said capture date and a calculated SHA1 hash.

+### subdirectories

+Subdirectories will be created, as needed, in the destination folder to match the creation date of the files being processed and will take the following form: `YYYY/M`

+### renamed files
+Each file (whether moved or copied) will have a new name applied to it based on the following pattern:
+`YYYYMMDD_hhmmss_<SHA1SUM>.jpg`

+The datetime info is taken from the image capture datetime.
+The SHA1SUM is calculated based on the image data only (does not include image metadata).

 ```
 dirA
 ├── IMG_0001.jpg